PutraSudaryanto/KSI-TuguJogja/wp-content/themes/ommu-ksi-umby/readme.txt

-Ommu-Notoboso
+Ommu-KSI-TuguJogja
 =======================================
-Based on Twenty Twelve, Ommu-Notoboso is a combination of two powerful platforms.
+Based on Twenty Twelve, Ommu-KSI-TuguJogja is a combination of two powerful platforms.
 The first being WordPress, the leading open source blogging tool and content management system.
 The second being Foundation (v5.0.3), the most advanced responsive front-end framework.

 Demo
 =======================================